wetfish/captcha/docs/Getting_Started.md

 ```
 $ git clone https://github.com/wetfish/captcha.git
 ```
-This will download all the files necessary to run the captcha.
+This will download all the files necessary to run the captcha into their correct places.

 Note: The location these files are stored should match the 'root' file path in your website's nginx configuration.
-(i.e. /etc/nginx/conf.d/<your website>.conf for CentOS 7)
+(i.e. /etc/nginx/conf.d/'your website'.conf for CentOS 7)

 ### NGINX Setup
-Assuming the rest of your website is already configured for nginx, adding the following block to your server config will enable your site to run the php necessary for the captcha.
+Assuming the rest of your website is already configured for nginx, adding the following block to your server's config will enable your site to run the php necessary for the captcha.

 ```
     location ~ \.php$ {